-Application deadline for applications for membership in the Collaborative Training Program in Musculoskeletal Health Research (CMHR) and Transdisciplinary Training Awards is August 9 2021
+Application deadline for applications for membership in the Collaborative Training Program in Musculoskeletal Health Research (CMHR) and BJI Transdisciplinary Young Investigator Award is August 8, 2022 at 5pm.

 CMHR is seeking the very best candidates with outstanding potential to contribute to research in Musculoskeletal Health